tosburn3/EllipticSSF/README.md

 COMPILING ON WINDOWS

 Visual Studio (not Visual Studio Code) is required for compilation on Windows.
-The easiest way to install GSL is through nuget (https://www.nuget.org/packages/gsl-msvc14-x64/).
+The easiest way to install GSL is through vcpkg (https://solarianprogrammer.com/2020/01/26/getting-started-gsl-gnu-scientific-library-windows-macos-linux/#gsl_installation_windows).
 Then you need to open the very specific commanld line application "VS2022 x86 Native Tools Command Prompt", which is part of Visual Studio.
 Using that command prompt, here is an example set of commands to compile on Windows:

 SET CL=/nologo /c /DWIN32 /D_WINDOWS /W3 /O2 /DNDEBUG